 Attention Rail Trail users, the adjoining railroad tracks are now active.
-The Steam into History excursion train is using the railroad tracks along the Rail Trail.
+The Northern Central Railway (previously known as Steam into History) excursion train is using the railroad tracks along the Rail Trail.
 (From New Freedom to Hanover Junction Train Station).
 Expect to see a train at any time while enjoying a trip on the trail.
 Where the trail crosses the railroad tracks, check both directions before proceeding.
-For those interested in Steam into History click here for the train schedule steamintohistory.com.
+For those interested in the Northern Central Railway, click here for the train schedule http://www.northerncentralrailway.com.

 Heritage Rail Trail County Park extends more than twenty-one miles, this park winds through scenic areas of southern York County.